Live Workshop Guide · Hands-On AI Training

 What makes this an agent Cowork chains computer-use steps against your live session, holds at the approval gate, and resumes when you say go.
 It is your account doing the work, not a separate API persona, which is why the messages read like you.

-Cross-stack support: prospect inside your own logged-in LinkedIn session with an approval gate
+How the four AI vendors compare: prospect inside your own logged-in LinkedIn session with an approval gate

 Claude SupportedClaude for Chrome plus Cowork Source